 Finding: Altered disturbance regimes

 The most frequently mentioned risk to all key topics (forest growth, biomass, tree mortality, etc.) was the effects of climate change on natural disturbances, particularly forest fires, bark beetle outbreaks, and windstorms.
-Risk related to the alteration of disturbance regimes, including the already occurring trends of increased disturbance frequency and intensity.
+This risk is related to the alteration of disturbance regimes, including the already occurring trends of increased disturbance frequency and intensity.
 There is an interaction with the land-use history of Carpathian countries, which has made forests more vulnerable to climate exacerbated disturbances.
 The identified risks closely match the leading topic within current forest science research in Europe.
 Both national experts and scientific literature suggest a variety of adaptation responses, including forest management to increase compositional heterogeneity across landscapes, restoration of mixed-species and beech forest where these were historically endemic, and management for forest structures that are less susceptible to disturbances.
 Climate change effects on disturbance regimes are also the primary focus of an on-going pan-European climate vulnerability assessment (FoRISK) undertaken by Forest Europe with support from the European Forest Institute.

 Finding: Drought risks to forest resources and services